Dinarauz/Luxury-Brand-Perception-Performance-Analysis/README.md

 ### Dashboard (Looker Studio — 5 Pages)

 **Page 1: Which Luxury Brands Win Hearts Online?**
 The overview.
 Scorecards set the context (640 mentions, 17 brands, 0.48 vs 0.49 group sentiment).
-The combo chart below is the most important visual in the whole dashboard — it ranks every brand by sentiment score while overlaying mention volume, so you can immediately see that Bottega Veneta tops sentiment at 0.79 but only has 6 mentions, while Rolex sits mid-pack at 0.50 but has 201.
+The combo chart below is the most important visual in the whole dashboard it ranks every brand by sentiment score while overlaying mention volume, so you can immediately see that Bottega Veneta tops sentiment at 0.79 but only has 6 mentions, while Rolex sits mid-pack at 0.50 but has 201.

 **Page 2: LVMH's Visibility Challenge**
 This is the strategic page.
-The data table sorted by mentions makes it painfully clear — the top 7 most-discussed brands are all competitors.
+The data table sorted by mentions makes it painfully clear.
+The top 7 most-discussed brands are all competitors.
 Dior is the first LVMH brand to appear at #8.
 The stacked sentiment bars show that when LVMH brands ARE discussed, the sentiment distribution is actually comparable to competitors.
-The problem isn't what people say — it's that they're not saying enough.
+The problem isn't what people say it's that they're not saying enough.

 **Page 3: Community Deep Dive**
 A heatmap table breaking down every brand by subreddit with conditional formatting on sentiment and upvotes.
 The key insight: r/Watches drives 389 of 640 mentions, which explains why watch brands dominate the analysis.
 The interactive filters let you drill into any brand × subreddit combination.